ALorvao/pa.iscde.mcgraph/README.md

 Welcome to McGraph extension.
 This is a project for Advanced Programming subject, in ISCTE.

-To see our wiki click here:
+To see our wiki click here: [Wiki] ../wiki